 My journey to this race started about 3 years ago.
 One night, after a glass or two of vino, I got brave and signed myself up for the try-a-tri version of the race.
 This is a shortened version, a 200m shoreline, chest deep swim aimed at beginners as opposed to the 700m sea swim aimed at the more experienced along with then 16.5km cycle and 5km run.
 I did it with little to no swim training, swallowed half the ocean but someone managed to land in about 20th out of 80 or so.
 I made up on the bike and run for my short comings in the water.

 One year later, I’m back at the start line, in the try a tri again, a little better prepared swim-wise, after a long time off my feet due to an ankle injury, I spent in the pool rehabbing and as a result becoming a stronger swimmer.
-Lessons learned from the previous year paid off as I came in 2nd overall out of 79. (full race report)
+Lessons learned from the previous year paid off as I came in 2nd overall out of 79. (

 Forward 2 years, after a Covid enforced break, here I aim, now with my big boy pants on, lined up for the sprint distance, 700m sea swim version of the race…bricking it.
 I had done a fair bit of sea swimming but rarely out in the deep water.
 Always close to a depth where I could stand up if I ran into trouble.
 I was sea swimming about twice a week and was confident I could swim the distance.
 I had the arm strength to keep me going without the need of the feet to touch the floor to recompose myself.
 My breathing technique was way off where it needed to be.
 On my own, I could swim properly for about 50m at a time, before needing to thread the water to collect myself and off I’d go again and again.
 That was my plan for this race.
 Its all I could do…at this stage.
 I knew from previous years about “the washing machine”.
 A term used for when the race starts and the water is getting churned up by frantic kicking and arms splashing.
 I knew that I should try and keep as clear of that as possible.